 The main goal of the project is the demonstration of a single-photon source operating at GHz repetition rate based on the SAW-driven modulation of a QD transition.
 Ideally, the transition should be driven in and out of resonance with an optical microcavity during a SAW period to dynamically modulate the Purcell effect.
 A proof of principle device has been fabricated and characterized, and constitutes the first milestone.

 Host: Toshiba Research Europe Limited

 During my studies at the University of Stuttgart I had the opportunity to work in research on nanotechnology and photonics.
-Specifically, I worked as a research assistant in a solar cell research centre and later completed a one year Master’s project in the group of Jörg Wrachtrup.
+Specifically, I worked as a research assistant in a solar cell research centre and later completed a one year Master’s project in the group of Prof. Jörg Wrachtrup.
 The latter consisted of the integration of rare-earth ions doped in inorganic crystals with optical microcavities.